aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 <a name="management_pf"></a>
 ## Management PF (MgmtPF)

 The Management PF details are provided for reference to help understanding the PCIe mapping from an F1 instance.
-This interface is strictly used for [AWS FPGA Management Tools](../../sdk/userspace/fpga_mgmt_tools/README.md) linux shell commands, and [FPGA Management Library](../../sdk/userspace/include/) for integration with C/C++ application, as well as [AWS OpenCL Runtime ICD/HDL](./TBD), and does not support any interface with the CL code.
+This interface is strictly used by the [AWS FPGA Management Tools](../../sdk/userspace/fpga_mgmt_tools/README.md) linux shell commands, and [FPGA Management Library](../../sdk/userspace/include/) for integration with C/C++ applications, as well as [AWS OpenCL Runtime ICD/HDL](./TBD), and does not support any interface with the CL code.

 The Management PF exposes:

-a)  Amazon’s specific and fixed PCIe VendorID (0x1D0F) and DeviceID.
+a)  Amazon’s specific and fixed PCIe VendorID (0x1D0F) and DeviceID (0x1041).

 b)  Three BARs: